Doolough

+Population

+As of 1841, just before the Great Famine, there were almost 600 people recorded as living here.
+By the 1911 census, that population had almost halved to 311 inhabitants.
+As of the 2011 census, Doolough townland had a population of 121.

 History

-The townland has been well populated throughout the years, given its relatively remote location.
-In 1841, just before the Great Famine, there were almost 600 people recorded as living here.
-By 1911, that population had almost halved to just 311 inhabitants.

 With the arrival of Anglo-Norman families into Erris, families of Barretts, Burkes and Lynotts settled in the Doolough area.
-Sir Edmund Barrett, known as the Baron of Irrus, is recorded as residing in a castle at Doolough in 1585.
+Sir Edmund Barrett, Baron of Irrus is recorded as residing in a castle at Doolough in 1585.
 He was knighted by Queen Elizabeth I for his favours to the Crown.
 His sons Edmund and Richard were brought up in the household of Lord Essex in England.
-For the family's loyalty to the Crown, King James I in 1605 granted Sir Edmund more land in Erris and also a licence to hold a weekly fair at Doolough..
+For the family's loyalty to the Crown, King James I in 1605 granted Sir Edmund more land in Erris and also a licence to hold a weekly fair at Doolough.
 The castle referred to was likely to have been located in the area known as Caislean or Caiseal.
 Part of the castle was still in use until 1937, and the cobbles and stones from the castle were removed for the making of roads and houses in the area.
 The Barrett family went into armed revolt against the Crown in the early 17th century.
 They were shot and hanged, and their property was confiscated.

 By 1619, the castle was in the hands of Michael Cormuck who also owned the castle in Kilcommon, Erris.
 After the Cromwell period in the mid-17th century, the property passed into the hands of the new landlords of Erris - the Shaens, Carters and Binghams.